ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

       ...
 ```

-The `assets/apps.js` file is pre-configured with this path.

 Apps that are registered this way must be configured and referenced in the
 semantic configuration to be registered as blocks.

-Apps that are used as blocks are defined by default in `react/controllers` direction.

 Parameters passed as props must be converted so that they can be used as the configured type in the app.